Part II: Identity Thesis

 Henri Rousseau, The Dream, 1910Animism is not a cultural invention but a computational inevitability for self-modeling systems.

-The dimensions above characterize what a system is experiencing.
-But there is a separate question — how it experiences: how much interiority it grants the things it perceives, how tightly its own modes of processing couple together, how forcefully raw signal overrides prior expectation.
-These govern the coupling structure between the affect dimensions and the texture of perception itself, and they are among the most consequential constructs in this book.
-They connect perceptual phenomenology to neural mechanism, ground the animism/mechanism divide in compression theory, locate where artificial systems sit relative to biological ones, and—as later parts will show—underlie dehumanization (Part III), the visibility of coordination agents (Part IV), the meaning crisis (Part V), and the deepest sense in which wisdom traditions are technologies of liberation.
+The dimensions above characterize what a system experiences.
+A separate question — how: how much interiority it grants what it perceives, how tightly its own modes of processing couple, how forcefully raw signal overrides prior expectation.
+These govern the coupling structure between the affect dimensions and the texture of perception, and they are among the most consequential constructs in this book.
+They connect perceptual phenomenology to neural mechanism, ground the animism/mechanism divide in compression theory, locate where artificial systems sit relative to biological ones, and—as later parts show—underlie dehumanization (Part III), the visibility of coordination agents (Part IV), the meaning crisis (Part V), and the deepest sense in which wisdom traditions are technologies of liberation.

-An earlier formulation of this framework tried to carry all of that on a single scalar — an "inhibition coefficient" running from fully participatory to fully mechanistic perception.
+An earlier formulation tried to carry all of that on a single scalar — an "inhibition coefficient" running from fully participatory to fully mechanistic perception.
 That scalar does not survive contact with the phenomena.
-It silently fused three logically independent things and then asserted, by definition rather than by evidence, that they always move together: a representational stance toward other entities, the internal coupling of the system's own modes, and a neural gain mechanism.
+It fused three logically independent things and then asserted, by definition rather than evidence, that they always move together: a representational stance toward other entities, the internal coupling of the system's own modes, and a neural gain mechanism.
 A quantity that needs three auxiliary quantities to mean anything is not one quantity.
-Worse, the most interesting empirical claim the old scalar was making — that these three covary — was buried inside its definition, where it could not be tested.
+Worse, the most interesting empirical claim — that these three covary — was buried inside the definition, where it could not be tested.
 So this part replaces the single dial with three independent axes, plus scope.
-The conjecture that they covary returns, but now as a conjecture, where it belongs.
+The covariation conjecture returns, but as a conjecture, where it belongs.

 • κ\kappa — coupling.
 How much the system's own perception, affect, agency-attribution, and narrative couple together versus factorize within its own processing.
 This is the integration-permeability of the perceiver, measured on the perceiver itself rather than on its targets.